contao/docs/docs/dev/guides/back-end-routes.md

 you are telling Contao that this route belongs to the back end and should be handled accordingly.
 See [this article][RequestScope] for more information about the `backend` scope.

+{{% notice note %}}
+Contao 4.13 allows configuring a custom backend path.
+Use `"%contao.backend.route_prefix%/my-backend-route"` instead of `"/contao/my-backend-route"` in the example above to support this feature.
+{{% /notice %}}

 Be sure to have imported your bundle's Controllers in your `routes.yaml` *before* the `ContaoCoreBundle` routes.